 When a child loop is selected, the Containing Scope property is updated with the Label name of the parent scope.
-In the example below, Dept Mapping is selected and the Containing Scope property displays Company Mapping, which is the parent node:
+In the following example, Dept Mapping is selected, and the Containing Scope property displays Company Mapping, which is the parent node:

 Map Operations are movable using Cut/Copy and Paste.
 Links are not movable using Cut/Copy and Paste.
 If you move a Map Operation using Cut/Copy and Paste, the links are removed.

 To move Map Operations and their links, use Ctrl + Click to select the items to move.
 Ctrl + Click cuts the items and then you paste to the desired location.
 Map Operations and links cannot be dragged and dropped.

 To exit a MapEach Loop scope, do any of the following:

 Unset scope .
 This option moves the focus up one MapEach Loop scope in the hierarchy.

 Then, the Employee Mapping MapEach Loop scope is unset.
 The Dept Mapping MapEach Loop scope is the last item in the breadcrumb trail and is the current scope: